byrobingames/tapdaq/README.md

 ## Documentation and Blocks

-If you don't have an accoount, create one on http://www.tapdaq.com and get your appID and clientKey.
+If you don't have an account, create one on http://www.tapdaq.com and get your appID and clientKey.

 **Blocks**